 I have been a student of Professor Fishman, and I still remember the way she conducted her classes with an astounding openness to novelty in terms of technique, voice, and style.
 She even welcomed mysticism as part of her curriculum.
-One of my fondest memories in her class was a quick session of bibliomancy; I had to close my eyes and slide my fingers on the page stopping only when I FELT a specific word.
+One of my fondest memories in her class was a quick session of bibliomancy.
+I remember having to close my eyes and slide my fingers on the page stopping only when I FELT a specific word.
 Lisa then encouraged the students in class to write a story from that word.
 In Lisa’s eyes, the boundaries between the spiritual and the physical dimensions of writing were the sought-after destination of a long and winding journey.
-I would also say that these boundaries were the liminal spaces in which some of the most intriguing writings could be excavated.
+I would also add that these boundaries were the liminal spaces in which some of the most intriguing writings could be excavated.

 As I was researching the objectives behind the Salon and the outcomes of the meeting, I was able to communicate with Lisa and one of the current poetry MFA students who attended: Marc Meierkort.
 Through their accounts and the use of my imagination, I was able to construct a good idea of what that Salon would have been like, had I been able to attend.

 The first question I asked, naturally, was about the origin of such an idea.
 Lisa responded: “The initiative grew out of a larger initiative the ECW debuted this past summer: MFA Summer Salon Series, for all newly admitted MFA students in creative writing.”
 The MFA program has been creating several Zoom meetings and Salons that help students combat separation during the pandemic, as well as promote the voices of those starting out in the program.
 The “Fridays at Five MFA Reading Series” is another strand of these salons.
 Students lead the conversation with their own writing while faculty members do the introductions.
 It’s a fresh twist on the usual Creative Writing Reading Series.
-It became clear to me that what started as a simple exercise in community soon transformed into a more thematic and precise collection of Salons that serve to push Creative Writing farther into new territories of expression.
+It became clear to me that what started as a simple exercise in community soon transformed into a more thematic and precise collection of Salons that serve to push Creative Writing into new territories of expression.

 Marc Meierkort, a creative writing MFA with a focus on poetry attended the Salon and described it mainly as a fantastic endeavor where bridges were being built between two seemingly separate disciplines.
 In Marc’s opinion, these two worlds needed to come together in a symbiotic relationship that would allow both sides to grow.
 Here is a quote describing what he gleaned from the process: